alicevillar/sfa_api/README.md

 :paperclip:VERSION 6  :warning:TODO

- This is the fifth version of SFA-API.
-It contains one endpoint that allows users to delete their data from the system.
+This is the sixth version of SFA-API.
+It contains the second endpoint for GDPR compliance: allows users to delete their personal data.

  ```
 * Description: